arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

   This function will be passed to the controller so that controller can re-initialize the expansions every time a discovery expansion process is finished.
+  If your expansion type does not need such function just write an empty function.
+This will used in the copy constructor definition.

 Then the new expansion class can define whatever custom additional function: the important point here is to remain to read / write / execute paradigm.